Cloud seeding: History

-Dry ice and silver iodide agents are effective in changing the physical chemistry of super-cooled clouds, thus useful in augmentation of winter snowfall over mountains and under certain conditions, in lightning and hail suppression.
-While not a new technique, hygroscopic seeding for enhancement of rainfall in warm clouds is enjoying a revival, based on some positive indications from research in South Africa, Mexico, and elsewhere.
+Dry ice and silver iodide agents are effective in changing super-cooled clouds' physical chemistry, and thus useful in augmenting winter snowfall over mountains and, under certain conditions, in lightning and hail suppression.
+While not a new technique, hygroscopic seeding for enhancement of rainfall in warm clouds is enjoying a revival, based on positive indications from research in South Africa, Mexico, and elsewhere.

 The hygroscopic material most commonly used is table salt.
 It is postulated that hygroscopic seeding causes the droplet size spectrum in clouds to become more maritime (bigger drops) and less continental, stimulating rainfall through coalescence.
-From March 1967 until July 1972, the US military's Operation Popeye cloud-seeded silver iodide to extend the monsoon season over North Vietnam, specifically the Ho Chi Minh Trail.
-The operation resulted in the targeted areas seeing an extension of the monsoon period an average of 30 to 45 days.
+From 1967 to 1972, the U.S. military's Operation Popeye cloud-seeded silver iodide to extend the monsoon season over North Vietnam, specifically the Ho Chi Minh Trail.
+The operation extended the monsoon period an average of 30 to 45 days in the targeted areas.
 The 54th Weather Reconnaissance Squadron carried out the operation to "make mud, not war".

-One private organization that offered, during the 1970s, to conduct weather modification (cloud seeding from the ground using silver iodide flares) was Irving P. Krick and Associates of Palm Springs, California.
-They were contracted by Oklahoma State University in 1972 to conduct a seeding project to increase warm cloud rainfall in the Lake Carl Blackwell watershed.
-That lake was, at that time (1972–73), the primary water supply for Stillwater, Oklahoma and was dangerously low.
-The project did not operate for a long enough time to show statistically any change from natural variations.

-An attempt by the United States military to modify hurricanes in the Atlantic basin using cloud seeding in the 1960s was called Project Stormfury.
-Only a few hurricanes were tested with cloud seeding because of the strict rules set by the scientists of the project.
-It was unclear whether the project was successful.
-Hurricanes appeared to change slightly in structure, but only temporarily.
-The fear that cloud seeding could potentially change the course or power of hurricanes and negatively affect people in the storm's path stopped the project.
+An attempt by the U.S. military to modify hurricanes in the Atlantic basin using cloud seeding in the 1960s was called Project STORMFURY.
+Scientists tested four hurricanes across eight days and observed decreased wind speeds of 10% to 30% on four of these days.
+They originally attributed the lack of results to faulty execution, but the results came into question because of the lack of supercooled water in the hurricane and the inability to determine if the effects were due to human intervention or the natural processes of hurricanes.